fultonm/tailwind-class-formatter/README.md

 ## Features

-The extension will scan your document for JSX components containing the `className` property.
-Classes which match any Tailwind pattern will be ordered and each placed on a new line in the document.
-Classes which are not detected as a Tailwind class are placed at the top in the original order.
+The extension will scan your document for JSX components containing the `className` property and format them according to the extension features:

+* **Class ordering** Tailwind classes will be ordered according to a configurable sort order.
+Non-Tailwind classes can be configured to be placed before or after Tailwind classes (default is before).
+See the Extension Settings section below.

+* **Indentation matching**: For a cleaner JSX file, each class is placed on a new line and indented using spaces to match the quote position of the `className`

 For example if there is an image subfolder under your extension project workspace: